dhruvrajvanshi/Moonshine/README.md

 	res
 end
 ```
 Response middleware methods take request and response arguments and return a response.
 This is used to globally alter the response of the application.
-Response middleware are processed in order
+Response middleware are processed in order.